cburdine/tx_covid_models/README.md

 ## Jupyter Notebooks

-An index of the Jupyter notebooks in this repository are given below:
+An index of the Jupyter notebooks in this repository is given below:

 * **SIR Model Examples** - A notebook with some examples of the SIR model in action.
 This is a recommended starting point for those unfamiliar with the SIR model.